structurizr/structurizr.github.io/dsl/07-expressions.md

 - `relationship==*->*`: all relationships
 - `relationship.tag==<tag>[,tag]`: all relationships that have all of the specified tags
 - `relationship.tag!=<tag>[,tag]`: all relationships that do not have all of the specified tags
+- `relationship.properties[name]==value`: all relationships that have the specified property with the specified value
 - `relationship.source==<identifier>`: all relationships with the specified source element
 - `relationship.destination==<identifier>`: all relationships with the specified destination element
 - `relationship==<identifier>->*`: all relationships with the specified source element